Remember the past with gratitude, live the present with enthusiasm, look forward to the future with confidence. ~ Saint John Paul II

 Parents are asked to review the procedures for looking up their child’s class placement for September.

-Please not that all elementary student class placements will become live on Friday, August 30th, 2019.
+Please Note: All elementary student class placements will become live on Friday September 4th, 2020.
 Parents/guardians will need their child’s OEN number which can be located at the top of students report card to access their class placement.

 Follow these steps to access this information: